Why is Veganism So Popular?

 70% of grains grown in the States are fed to animals, while people go without food every day.

-Transitioning away from the resource-draining animal farms and towards cultivation of produce for human consumption can be an important part of a strategy to feed a growing world population.
+Transitioning away from the resource-draining animal farms and towards the cultivation of produce for human consumption can be an important part of a strategy to feed a growing world population.

 * * *